Quick ‘n’ Easy Turmeric Wild Rice and Veggie Pilaf is a simple side dish with a fantastic savory flavor that takes no time to prepare!

 - 2 teaspoons of sweet white miso, low-sodium variety by Miso Master Organic

-- First, bring 2 1/4 cups of water to a boil on the stove in a medium-sized pot.
+- Bring the water to a boil on the stove in a medium-sized pot.

-- Once the water reaches a high boil, add in the rice, stir, and let it simmer on medium-high heat for another minute.
+- Next, add the rice, stir, and let it simmer on medium-high heat for another minute.

-- After a minute, add in the frozen veggie mix (just dump the bag in!), and stir.
+- After a minute, add in the frozen veggie mix, and stir.

-- Put the lid on the pot and let it steam up for a minute or so; this will help the rice absorb the rest of the water in the pot.
+- Stir and then put the lid on the pot; let it steam up for a minute or so.

 - Next, transfer the recipe from the pot to a bowl and stir in the miso.
 Be sure to stir well so it coats everything well and is spread out evenly.

-- This dish can be kept in the fridge for up to 4 days and be made in larger servings.
-Use as a side dish, the basis of a meal with your choice of protein, or split this into 2 large servings if you want to use it as a light lunch or snack by itself!
+- Use as a side dish, the basis of a meal with your choice of protein, or split this into 2 large servings if you want to use it as a light lunch or snack by itself.
 It goes especially well with cooked red lentils, chickpeas, edamame, or would also pair well with organic tofu if you enjoy it.